rpy2/rpy2/doc/source/robjects.rst

   1. Check if the attribute is defined as such in the python definition for `r`

-  2. Check if the attribute is can be accessed in R, starting from `globalEnv`
+  2. Check if the attribute is can be accessed in R, starting from `globalenv`

 When safety matters most, we recommend using :meth:`__getitem__` to get a given R object.